-The oldest forms of fibre-reinforced composites had been made with naturally found fibers such as straw and horsehair.
+The oldest forms of fiber-reinforced composites had made with naturally found fibers such as straw and horsehair.

 Modern technology has made it possible to economically extract fibers from various crops such as jute and bamboo in cement composites.

-Examples: A natural fiber are: bamboo fiber, coconut fiber and jute fiber.
+A natural fiber are bamboo fiber, coconut fiber and jute fiber.

 This observation led to the development of alkali-resistant AR-glass fibers.

-However, the use of glass fiber in Portland cement products has two primary issues, i.e., the breakdown of the fiber by the excessive alkalinity of the hydrated cement paste and the degradation of the glass floor.
+However, the use of glass fibre in Portland cement products has two primary issues, i.e., the breakdown of the fibre by the excessive alkalinity of the hydrated cement paste and the degradation of the glass floor.

-Carbon fiber has a higher modulus of elasticity and is 2 to 3 times stronger than steel.
+Carbon fiber has a higher modulus of elasticity with 2 to 3 times stronger than steel.